jonnnnyw/php-phantomjs/README.md

 * Requests now require you to inject a request and response instance when sending.
 * Added message factory that can also be injected into client when instantiated.
-* Customers headers can be set in requests.
+* Custom headers can be set in requests.
 * Request method can be set.
 Supports: OPTIONS, GET, HEAD, POST, PUT, DELETE, PATCH.
 * Request data can be set.
 Useful when making post requests.